Established 1987, 34 years of excellent service and still growing

 Building a beautiful environment

-How to lay pavers in 4 simple steps
+How to Lay Pavers in 4 Simple Steps

-The answer is a very obvious 'yes'.
+The answer is a very obvious: 'Yes'.

-THAT is the question.
+THAT is a real question.

 Step #1: Hardscape paver installations add beauty, style, and function to any outdoor space while boosting curb appeal and property value.
 The first step to installing them involves sizing up the site, measuring it, and calculating how many pavers you will need.
 Determine the total area of your project in square feet, then determine how many pavers will be needed to fill that area.
 Always purchase 10% more pavers than you think you'll need to account for breakage, pavers that need to be cut, and replacement pavers for future repairs.